EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 ## Recentering and PCA

-Another approach to the problem described above is to center the beginning of the path on the origin and then take the x-axis to be the direction of the greatest change.
+Another approach is to center the beginning of the path on the origin and then take the x-axis to be the direction of the greatest change.
 In this case, we consider the path as a matrix of shape (T, 2) and align the x-axis with the vector corresponding to the eigenvector with the largest eigenvalue.
 We note that this approach again produces a path that is rotationally and translationally invariant.
 Furthermore, the path is also invariant to mirroring across any of the axes.

 ## Path Segmentation

 Another improvement we have found is to segment the paths.
-In this case, we segment every path in multiple pieces, each of the length of 23 frames.
+We segment every path in multiple pieces, each of the length of 23 frames.
 We found this to provide better accuracy.
 In particular, later in classification each segment could be mapped to a different cluster and hence the resulting classificiation can be either temporally split or made more robust but taking the most common label from each segment.
 This is what we end up doing.
 This will be very important later.

 # Mixture of Experts